AustroMelee/Austros-ATLA-World/raw-data/characters/ming.md

   "badge": "Kindly Jailer",
   "name": "Ming",
   "nation": "Fire Nation",
-  "shortDescription": "Ming is a compassionate prison guard in the Fire Nation, remembered for her kindness to Uncle Iroh during his imprisonment.", "image": null,
+  "shortDescription": "Ming is a compassionate, kind-hearted, and empathetic female nonbender who served as a prison guard in the Fire Nation, remembered for her kindness to Uncle Iroh during his imprisonment.", "image": null,
   "fullName": "Ming",
   "role": "Prison Guard",